wacoppe/FrendyKaniadakis/README.md

 Welcome to our GitHub repository.
 We are members of the reactors physics laboratory at the Federal University of Rio de Janeiro ([UFRJ/COPPE](https://www.coppe.ufrj.br/en)) and this is our modifications in the nuclear data processing code called FRENDY, developed by the Japan Atomic Energy Agency ([JAEA](https://www.jaea.go.jp/english/)).
 Our primary goal is to generate deformed neutron cross-sections using the Kaniadakis statistics.

-(_This topic will be continually improved with the involved theory_)

 ## How to run

 In order to TEST these modifications, it is **mandatory** to install the FRENDY code in your machine.
 The following website explains how to do that: